awmottaz/tonymottaz.com/content/posts/fresh-start.md

 The turn of new year is a natural time to reflect.
 It is the end of one time, and the beginning of a new one.

-To mark the occasion, I set about giving my site a fresh coat of paint.</p>
+To mark the occasion, I set about giving my site a fresh coat of paint.

 This new look is a symbol.
 Much like the new year, a new look to a website does not mean much in itself.
 The updated appearance coincides with shift in focus